SMART Permission Tickets

 periods Period[] Time restrictions.
 Data Holder SHALL filter results to resources with relevant dates within these periods.

-organizations Organization[] Source restrictions.
-If present, Data Holder SHALL limit results to data from matching organizations (by identifier or name).
+organizations object[] Source organization restrictions.
+If present, Data Holder SHALL limit results to data from matching organizations.
+Matching SHALL be by identifier when available; name is display-only and SHALL NOT be the sole matching key when an identifier is present.

 {